Co-Separating Sounds of Visual Objects: Related Work

 \paragraph{Audio-Only Source Separation} Audio source separation has a rich history in signal processing.
 While many methods assume audio captured by multiple microphones, some tackle the ``blind" separation problem with single-channel audio~\cite{hyvarinen2000independent,ellis1996prediction,virtanen2007monaural,fevotte2009nonnegative}, most recently with deep learning~\cite{huang2014deep,hershey2016deep,stoller2018adversarial}.
 Mix-and-separate style training is now commonly used for audio-only source separation to create artificial training examples~\cite{huang2015joint,hershey2016deep,yu2017permutation}.
 Our approach adapts the mix-and-separate idea.
 However, different from all of the above, we leverage visual object detection to guide sound source separation.
 Furthermore, as discussed above, our co-separation framework is more flexible in terms of training data and can generalize to multi-source videos.

 \paragraph{Audio-Visual Source Separation} Early methods for audio-visual source separation focus on mutual information~\cite{fisher2001learning}, subspace analysis~\cite{smaragdis2003audio,pu2017audio}, matrix factorization~\cite{parekh2017motion,sedighin2016two}, and correlated onsets~\cite{barzelay2007harmony,li2017see}.
 Recent methods leverage deep learning for separating speech~\cite{ephrat2018looking,owens2018audio,afouras2018conversation,gabbay2017visual}, musical instruments~\cite{zhao2018sound,gao2019visualsound,zhao2019som}, and other objects~\cite{gao2018objectSounds}.
 Similar to the audio-only methods, almost all use a ``mix-and-separate" training paradigm to perform \emph{video-level} separation by artificially mixing training videos.
-In contrast, we perform source separation at the \emph{object level} to explicitly model sounds coming from different visual objects, and our model enforces separation \emph{within} a video during training.
+In contrast, we perform source separation at the \emph{object level} to explicitly model sounds coming from visual objects, and our model enforces separation \emph{within} a video during training.

-Most related to our work are the ``sound of pixels" (SoP)~\cite{zhao2018sound} and multi-instance learning (AV-MIML) approaches~\cite{gao2018objectSounds}.
-AV-MIML~\cite{gao2018objectSounds} also focuses on learning object sound models from unlabeled video, but its two-stage method heavily relies on NMF to perform separation, which limits its performance and practicability.
+Most related to our work are the ``sound of pixels" (SoP)~\cite{zhao2018sound} and multi-instance learning (AV-MIML)~\cite{gao2018objectSounds} approaches.
+AV-MIML~\cite{gao2018objectSounds} also focuses on learning object sound models from unlabeled video, but its two-stage method relies on NMF to perform separation, which limits its performance and practicability.
 Furthermore, whereas AV-MIML simply uses image classification to obtain weak labels on video frames, our approach detects localized objects and our end-to-end network learns visual object representations in concert with the audio streams.
-SoP~\cite{zhao2018sound} outputs a sound for each pixel, whereas we predict sounds for visual objects.
+SoP~\cite{zhao2018sound} outputs a sound for each pixel, whereas we predict sounds for visual objects with the help of a pre-trained object detector.
 More importantly, SoP works best when clean solo videos are available to perform video-level ``mix-and-separate" training.
-Our method instead disentangles mixed sounds of objects within an individual training video, allowing more flexible training with multi-source data, as we demonstrate in results.
+Our method instead disentangles mixed sounds of objects within an individual training video, allowing more flexible training with multi-source data (though unlike~\cite{zhao2018sound} we do require an object detection step).